Maryland Terrapins Logo

 Maryland Terrapins Emblem

-Maryland Terrapins has a patriotic logo because it contains elements from the state flag.
-Two patterns – black and gold and red and white – originate from the family symbols of Lord George Calvert.
+The Maryland Terrapins logo is patriotic because it incorporates elements of the state flag.
+Two patterns, black and gold and red and white, originate from the family symbols of Lord George Calvert.
 And the big red letter “M,” which complements the picture, indicates the territorial affiliation of sports teams.

 Maryland Terrapins Symbol

 The stylized “M” refers to a special Terrafont typeface created for the Maryland Terrapins.
 It is a bold serif with huge triangular serifs.
-The colors match the palette of the Maryland flag: gold (#FFD200), white (#FFFFFF), red (#E21833), and black (#000000).
+The colors match the Maryland flag’s palette: gold (#FFD200), white (#FFFFFF), red (#E21833), and black (#000000).